 Where to search:

 - Search for Articles on the library homepage (under the main search bar) takes you to EBSCO Discovery Service, which will search through multiple databases in the U of A's collection.
 However, it will not search all of the databases in the U of A's collection.

 - Search for Databases on the library homepage (under the main search bar) will allow you to search for databases by title or subject area.

 - Google Scholar will search library and open access collections worldwide.
-Access it through the library homepage to view articles accessible to the U of A.
+Access it through the library homepage to view full text articles.

 How to search: